SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

     ```
     > Note: Without delegation, the remote entities return the error code 500 with message "SQLITE_ERROR: no such table" (local testing).

-2. Set the virtual element `createByDProjectEnabled` to control the visualization of the action to create projects dynamically in the read-event of author readings:
+2. Determine the connected backend systems and get system name in the before-read event of author readings:
     ```javascript
-    if (each.projectID) {
+    // Check connected backend systems
+    srv.before("READ", "AuthorReadings", async (req) => {

+        // ByD
+        ByDIsConnectedIndicator = await reuse.checkDestination(req,"byd");
+        ByDSystemName           = await reuse.getDestinationDescription(req,"byd-url");
+    });
+    ```

+3. Set the virtual element `createByDProjectEnabled` to control the visualization of the action to create projects dynamically in the after-read event of author readings and pass on the project system name:
+    ```javascript
+    // Update project system name and visibility of the "Create Project"-button if (authorReading.projectID) {
-        each.createByDProjectEnabled = false;
+        authorReading.createByDProjectEnabled = false;
-    } else {
+        if(authorReading.projectSystem == 'ByD')  authorReading.projectSystemName = ByDSystemName;
+    }else{
-        each.createByDProjectEnabled = true;
+        authorReading.createByDProjectEnabled = ByDIsConnectedIndicator;
     }
     ```

-3. Add implementation for action *CreateByDProject* as outlined in code block:
+4. Add implementation for action *CreateByDProject* as outlined in code block:
     ```javascript
     // Entity action "createByDProject"
     srv.on("createByDProject", async (req) => {